cloudfoundry-attic/garden-acceptance/README.md

 ### Garden Linux Release

-To run these tests, you'll need to clone the [garden-linux-release](https://github.com/cloudfoundry-incubator/garden-linux-release) git repository and then follow the instructions for [running the release in vagrant, locally](https://github.com/cloudfoundry-incubator/garden-linux-release/blob/master/docs/vagrant-bosh.md).
+To run these tests, you'll need to clone the [cloudfoundry-incubator/garden-linux-release](https://github.com/cloudfoundry-incubator/garden-linux-release) git repository and then follow the instructions for [running the release in vagrant, locally](https://github.com/cloudfoundry-incubator/garden-linux-release/blob/master/docs/vagrant-bosh.md).

 ### Running Tests

 First, set the environment variable `GARDEN_LINUX_RELEASE_DIR` to the directory containing the garden-linux-release repository.
 For example:

 ```
-export GARDEN_LINUX_RELEASE_DIR=/home/xxx/workspace/garden-linux-release
+export GARDEN_LINUX_RELEASE_DIR=~/workspace/garden-linux-release
 ```

-The tests use this to access the vagrant vm.
+The tests use this to access the vagrant VM for filesystem commands.

 With Garden running in vagrant, exposed on `127.0.0.1:7777`, issue the following:

 ```
 go get -t -v -u github.com/cloudfoundry-incubator/garden-acceptance
 go install github.com/onsi/ginkgo/ginkgo